Startup Profile: Pareto Tree

 With COVID-19 pandemic changing the way the world operates, it’s no surprise that healthcare was the most common industry within this spring’s cohort of the Blackstone LaunchPad Fellowship.

 Innovation within the healthcare industry is moving at an incredible pace.
 Many young entrepreneurs have either pivoted their business or identified problems as a result of the COVID-19 pandemic.
 Specifically in the home, new medical devices are being created to ensure safe, remote monitoring.

-Thalansh Batra, founder of Pareto Tree, is one of three LaunchPad Fellows innovating in this space.
+Thalansh Batra, UC San Diego student and founder of Pareto Tree, is one of three LaunchPad Fellows innovating in this space.

 Roughly about 4 million people suffer from heart failure daily, according to Pareto Tree founder Thalansh Batra, but most patients take an average of 32 days from first experiencing symptoms before they go to the hospital to seek help.